katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 More code!
 ----------
-I've created a playground with a few examples of strong reference cycles and closures [here](https://github.com/katalisha/weak-self-examples).
+I've created a [playground](https://github.com/katalisha/weak-self-examples) with a few examples of strong reference cycles and closures.